fruffers/chessGame/README.md

 <br />
 IF YOU JUST WANT TO PLAY THE PURE GAME THEN DOWNLOAD THE 'DIST' FOLDER AND RUN THE EXE FILE.
 <br />
+Otherwise if you want to run the game in Python make sure you have PIL (pillow) and Tkinter modules.
 <br />
 <br />
 *White moves first.